EU CSR policy: The Commission seeks stakeholders’ views on achievements and future challenges Julkaistu: 29/04/2014, Viimeisin päivitys: 23/06/2015

 European Commissioner Michel Barnier, Acting Commissioner for Industry and Entrepreneurship, said: "CSR is not just about protecting stakeholders or the value of an enterprise through compliance with ethical or other standards.
-It is also, and increasingly, about creating new value through the innovation that comes from challenging a company’s status quo and looking for better solutions.
-We look forward to receiving stakeholders’ valuable feedback on our CSR agenda and on their expectations for the future.”
+It is also, and increasingly, about creating new value through the innovation that comes from challenging a company’s status quo and looking for better solutions.”

 The Commission is seeking stakeholders’ views about the impact of its Corporate Social Responsibility (CSR) Strategy over the past three years and on the role it should play in the future.